ACCESS-Community-Hub/access-om3-paper-1/README.md

 A collaborative project to create and discuss figures for a description and assessment paper(s) for [ACCESS-OM3](https://github.com/ACCESS-NRI/access-om3-configs).
 Help is _very_ welcome!
 Please see `How it works` below to get started.

 The paper is being written [here on Overleaf](https://www.overleaf.com/read/pygvjbmmghsv#b18c9c).
-Please ask if you'd like edit access (the [link](https://www.overleaf.com/read/pygvjbmmghsv#b18c9c) is "view only").
+Please ask Andrew if you'd like edit access (the [link](https://www.overleaf.com/read/pygvjbmmghsv#b18c9c) is "view only").

 ## How it works